 - If you are under 55, watch out for offers promoting easy access to your preserved superannuation benefits.
 If you illegally access your super early, you may face penalties under taxation law.

 Visit ASIC's MoneySmart for more information about how super works.

-- Do not let anyone pressure you into making decisions about your money or investments and never commit to any investment at a seminar - always get independent legal or financial advice.
+- Do not let anyone pressure you into making decisions about your money or investments and never commit to any investment on the spot.

 - If you feel an offer to buy shares might be legitimate, always check the company's listing on the stock exchange for its current value and recent shares performance.
 Some offers to buy your shares may be well below market value.